dongmeic/RLID/Address-MSAG/README.md

 (8) No match, code 0

+3. Compare the address points and Intrado extract table by different cases;

+(1) Exactly matched - ESN, DI, STREET, STCODE, and CTCODE are matched and the house number in the address points are within the house number range in the Intrado extract table, code 1;

+(2) Outside of the house number range in the Intrado extract table in the high value, code 2;

+(3) Outside of the house number range in the Intrado extract table in the low value, code 3;

+(4) Outside of the house number range in the Intrado extract table when there is more than one range, code 4;

+(5) Missing ESN in the Intrado extract, code 5;

+(6) No match, code 0

-3. Write up the match notes on the MSAG range and address points, and export data.
+4. Write up the match notes on the MSAG range and address points, and export data.